 What types of capital costs are ineligible for support?
-Expenses associated with the acquisition of interests in land (e.g., fee title or conservation easement), including, but not limited to, purchase money, document recording fees, transfer taxes, real estate taxes, environmental assessments, clean-up or remediation costs, property carrying costs, closing costs, land surveys, appraiser fees, and attorney fees.
+Expenses associated with the acquisition of interests in land (e.g., fee title or conservation easement), including, but not limited to, purchase funds, document recording fees, transfer taxes, real estate taxes, environmental assessments, clean-up or remediation costs, property carrying costs, closing costs, land surveys, appraiser fees, and attorney fees.

 Can organizations submit multiple pre-proposals for different projects?
 Yes, but only one per state or territory.
-Non-profit conservation organizations may submit only one proposal per state, but may be a partner on proposals from other applicant organizations.
+Organizations may submit only one proposal per state, but may be a partner on proposals from other applicant organizations.